devopsengineerDan/Daniel_project/README.md

 To push the new branch:

 $ git push origin lawrence
-Now swap back to the browser and navigate to your fork of the project (https://github.com/YomZsamora/StudentEngagement in my case) and you’ll see that the branch is listed at the top with a handy “Compare & pull request” button:
+Now swap back to the browser and navigate to your fork of the project (https://github.com/YomZsamora/StudentEngagement in my case) and youâll see that the branch is listed at the top with a handy âCompare & pull requestâ button:

 Go ahead and press the button!

-On this page, ensure that the “base fork” points to the correct repository and branch.
+On this page, ensure that the âbase forkâ points to the correct repository and branch.
 Then ensure that you provide a good, succinct title for your pull request and explain why you have created it in the description box.
 Add any relevant issue numbers if you have them.

-If you scroll down a bit, you’ll see a diff of your changes.
+If you scroll down a bit, youâll see a diff of your changes.
 Double check that it contains what you expect.

-Once you are happy, press the “Create pull request” button and you’re done.
+Once you are happy, press the âCreate pull requestâ button and youâre done.

 For your work to be integrated into the project, the maintainers will review your work and either request changes or merge it.

 To Summarize
-That’s all there is to it.
+Thatâs all there is to it.
 The fundamentals are:

 Fork the project & clone locally.
 Create an upstream remote and sync your local copy.